devlinjunker/template.hapi.rest/README.md

 How to use this template to create a quick HTTP REST server:

-1. Download and update dependencies
+1. Download and update node + dependencies
+   - After [installing node](https://nodejs.org/en/download/package-manager/) run `npm install -D`
 2. Update `conf/config.yaml` with any changes to settings
-2. Add new OpenAPI endpoint to `./openapi.yaml`
+2. Add endpoint definitions to OpenAPI config in `./openapi.yaml`
 3. Add Unit tests in `src/controllers/` (Test Driven Development)
 4. Add Controller Files to `src/controllers/`
    - For now, add reference to controller in `src/entry.js` (with other controllers)
    - Controller endpoints will be served at `/api` (or whatever is set in config.yaml)
 5. Run `npm run doc` to update the documentation
 6. Run `npm run start-watch` to compile and run server + tests in watch mode
    - Navigate to http://localhost:3333/docs/swagger/index.html to see swagger-ui with your new endpoint

 ### Tests/Running